sabinestrasburger/sabinestrasburger.github.io/projects/HungryEddie.md

 			}
 ```

-You can see a samle of the game play [here](https://www.youtube.com/watch?v=Kk029e7Ucdc).
+You can see a sample of the game play [here](https://www.youtube.com/watch?v=Kk029e7Ucdc).